gormanlearncode/learncode/README.md

 4) “Create a repository”, make it public and add a README file
 5) Click “Add file” —> Create new file
 6) At the top name your file “index.html”
-7) Add this to the main text area:
+7) Add this HTML code to the main text area.
+HTML is the display layer of our code.
+Importantly, the “div” tag is an object we are going to format, shape and move from JavaScript.

 ```html
 <html>
 <head>